-- 8.4.6 None of the aforementioned SSSI within Bromsgrove District are in close proximity to development sites, the closest being Development Site BDC92, which is located approximately 700 m to the west of Bittell Reservoirs SSSI and separated by housing development, roads and a railway line.
-Although this SSSI is unlikely to be affected by the development of BDC92, drainage to the east of the railway line does connect into the SSSI, and it is possible that a hydrological link is present from the development site, passing beneath the railway line and connecting to the SSSI.
-If developed, this potential hydrological link should be investigated further and pollution prevention measures put in place, during both the construction phase and post-completion, to prevent harmful substances from entering the drainage system and, ultimately the SSSI. - 8.4.7 The closest SSSI to a development site is Ipsley Alders Marsh, which is located in Redditch Borough and which was discussed in more detail in Section 8.3.5. - 8.4.8 Bromsgrove District contains 83 SWS.
+None of the aforementioned SSSI within Bromsgrove District are in close proximity to development sites, the closest being Development Site BDC92, which is located approximately 700 m to the west of Bittell Reservoirs SSSI and separated by housing development, roads and a railway line.
+Although this SSSI is unlikely to be affected by the and it is possible that a hydrological link is present from the development site, passing and it is possible that a hydrological link is present from the development site, passing beneath the railway line and connecting to the SSSI.
+If developed, this potential hydrological link should be investigated further and pollution prevention measures put in place, during both the construction phase and post-completion, to prevent harmful substances from entering the drainage system and, ultimately the SSSI.

+- 8.4.7 The closest SSSI to a development site is Ipsley Alders Marsh, which is located in Redditch Borough and which was discussed in more detail in Section 8.3.5. - 8.4.8 Bromsgrove District contains 83 SWS.
 The locations of these SWSs are shown in Appendix 26.
 One SWS is proposed to be extended: SP06/01 Callow Farm Meadow. - 8.4.9 The majority of the SWSs are located within the urban area of Bromsgrove District, but are considered likely to be unaffected by the development sites due to distance and intervening existing development.
-However, seven SWS are located in closer proximity or immediately adjacent to development sites and are assessed in more detail: - SO97/33: Lickey Hills; - SP06/12: Brockhill Wood; - SO97/27: Whetty Coppice; - SP06/30: Ravensbank Drive Bridle Track; - SO95/09: Bow, Shell, Swan and Seeley Brooks; - SO96/12: Land near Stoke Works; - SO 96/19: Worcester & Birmingham Canal; - SO97/34: Battlefield Brook Water Vole Colony; and - SO97/35: Spadesbourne Brook Water Vole Colony. - 8.4.10 Lickey Hills SWS comprises 110 ha of ancient semi-natural woodland, unimproved lowland grassland, more recent woodland, areas of conifer plantation, acid grassland, heathland, wooded valleys and associated wet flushes and ornamental ponds.
-Rare and uncommon species have been recorded within the SWS. - 8.4.11 Development Site BDC92 is located approximately 160 m to the east of the most southerly point of the SWS, where a bridleway enters the SWS from Cherry Hill Road.
-Whilst the SWS will not be directly affected by the development of BDC92, some disturbance impacts may arise during the construction phase, particularly from construction vehicles which may use the south westerly approach of Cherry Hill Road to access / exit the site, although it is more likely that construction vehicles will access the site from the north east.
+However, seven SWS are located in closer proximity or immediately adjacent to development sites and are assessed in more detail: - SO97/33: Lickey Hills; - SP06/12: Brockhill Wood; - SO97/27: Whetty Coppice;

+- SP06/30: Ravensbank Drive Bridle Track; - SO95/09: Bow, Shell, Swan and Seeley Brooks; - SO96/12: Land near Stoke Works; - SO 96/19: Worcester & Birmingham Canal; - SO97/34: Battlefield Brook Water Vole Colony; and - SO97/35: Spadesbourne Brook Water Vole Colony. - 8.4.10 Lickey Hills SWS comprises 110 ha of ancient semi-natural woodland, unimproved lowland grassland, more recent woodland, areas of conifer plantation, acid grassland, heathland, wooded valleys and associated wet flushes and ornamental ponds.
+Rare and uncommon species have been recorded within the SWS. - Development Site BDC92 is located approximately 160 m to the east of the most southerly point of the SWS, where a bridleway enters the SWS from Cherry Hill Road.
+Whilst the SWS will not be directly affected by the development of BDC92, some disturbance impacts may arise during the construction phase, particularly from construction vehicles which may more likely that construction vehicles will access the site from the north east.
 Regardless of this, measures should be put in place to protect the SWS from disturbance issues during construction, ensuring the continued ecological viability of the site. - 8.4.12 Brockhill Wood SWS is a 28.3 ha woodland.
 Although shown on the Inventory of Ancient Woodland much of the woodland comprises replaced commercial such as aspen, sycamore, birch, sweet chestnut and grey alder, with only the original canopy trees retained around the boundaries.
 The SWS is extensive, with varied terrain, springs, ditches, damp grassland rides and different broadleaved woodland habitats.